Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 ### Batch logs query

-The following example demonstrates sending multiple queries at the same time using batch query API.
+The following example demonstrates sending multiple queries at the same time using the batch query API.
 The queries can be represented as a list of `BatchQuery` objects.

 ```javascript
 export async function main() {